MinterTeam/minter-js-sdk/README.md

 minter.postTx(txParams, {seedPhrase: 'exercise fantasy smooth enough ...'})
     .then((txHash) => {
         // WARNING
-        // If you use minter-node api, successful response mean that Tx just get in mempool and it is not in blockchain yet.
+        // If you use minter-node api, successful response would mean that tx just got in mempool but is not on the blockchain yet
-        // You have to wait it in the upcoming block.
+        // You have to wait for it to be included in the upcoming block
-        // Also you can use gate api instead, it will return succes response only after Tx will be appeared in the blockchain
+        // You can use gate api instead, which returns successful response only after tx has appeared on the blockchain
         // WARNING #2
-        // If Tx was included in the block, it still may has failed status.
+        // If tx has been included in the block, it may still have failed status
-        // Check tx.code to be `0`, to ensure it is successful alert(`Tx created: ${txHash}`);
+        // Verify that tx.code is `0` to ensure its success alert(`Tx created: ${txHash}`);
     }).catch((error) => {
         const errorMessage = error.response.data.error.message